-As our society continues to move in a more “on demand” direction and technologies allow just about everything we, as a population, could possibly need at our fingertips, will therapy professionals follow suit?
-Possibly so, given the amount of continued chatter around the concept of telehealth or virtual therapy.
+As our society continues to move in a more “on demand” direction and technologies allow just about everything we, as a population, could possibly need at our fingertips, will therapy professionals and practices follow suit?
+Possibly so, given the amount of continued chatter around the concept of telehealth or virtual therapy over the years.

 Telehealth therapy has a lot of obvious merits, including:

-- It has massive potential to expand access to care in geographically remote and underserved areas, of which there are many for PTs, OTs, and SLPs alike.
-This is particularly helpful in pediatrics, where schools can set up technology for remote therapy for multiple children in one central location, opening access to pediatric patients that might not be able to get the help they need otherwise.
+- It has huge potential to expand access to care in geographically remote and underserved areas, of which there are many for PTs, OTs, and SLPs alike.
+This can be particularly helpful in pediatrics, where schools can set up technology for remote therapy for multiple children in one central location, opening access to pediatric patients that might not be able to get the help they need otherwise.